Minecraft-oss/Minecraft-oss/README.md

 ## `$ whoami`

-> Second-year B.Tech Computer Science student passionate about software engineering, continuous learning, and building impactful real-world solutions.
-I love bridging low-level systems knowledge with modern full-stack development.
+> Second-year B.Tech Computer Science student driven by one goal — applying CS concepts to solve real engineering problems.
+From embedded systems and networking to full-stack apps, I care about building things that actually work in the real world.

 <br/>